mrocklin/blog/_posts/work/2013-03-19-SymPy-Theano-part-1.md

     >>> fn_fortran(xx)
     [ 0.
 1.21306132  0.98101184  0.44626032  0.        ]

-We use these functions to plot the original equation
+We use these functions and `matplotlib` to plot the original equation

     from pylab import plot, show, legend
     xx = linspace(0, 5, 50000)